 OTTAWA, May 10, 2020 /CNW/ - In lieu of a daily in-person update to the media, Dr. Theresa Tam, Canada's Chief Public Health Officer, issued the following statement today:

-"As of Saturday, May 2, there are 59,408 COVID-19 cases and, sadly, 3,446 deaths.
-We have completed tests for more than 862,000 people, with approximately 7% of those tests confirmed as positive.
+"As of Sunday, May 10, there are 67,996 COVID-19 cases, including 4,728 deaths.
+More than 31,600 or 47% of cases are now recovered.
+Labs across Canada tested over 1,090,000 people for COVID-19 to date, with about 6% of these testing positive.
+In the past week, we tested an average of 26,900 people daily.
 These numbers represent what we know at this moment, and change quickly.
 I encourage Canadians to consult Canada.ca/coronavirus for the latest information.

 SOURCE Public Health Agency of Canada

 For further information: Media Relations, Public Health Agency of Canada, 613-957-2983, [email protected]